DPDK/dpdk/doc/guides/nics/ixgbe.rst

 ~~~~~

 When running l3fwd with vPMD, there is one thing to note.
-In the configuration, ensure that DEV_RX_OFFLOAD_CHECKSUM in port_conf.rxmode.offloads is NOT set.
+In the configuration, ensure that RTE_ETH_RX_OFFLOAD_CHECKSUM in port_conf.rxmode.offloads is NOT set.
 Otherwise, by default, RX vPMD is disabled.

 load_balancer
 ~~~~~~~~~~~~~

-As in the case of l3fwd, to enable vPMD, do NOT set DEV_RX_OFFLOAD_CHECKSUM in port_conf.rxmode.offloads.
+As in the case of l3fwd, to enable vPMD, do NOT set RTE_ETH_RX_OFFLOAD_CHECKSUM in port_conf.rxmode.offloads.
 In addition, for improved performance, use -bsz "(32,32),(64,64),(32,32)" in load_balancer to avoid using the default burst size of 144.